 It is illegal in all 50 states for drivers to operate a vehicle while under the influence of alcohol or other substances that cause impairment.
-Unfortunately, drunk driving does still happen, so it’s important to know more about the regulations for DUIs involving commercial truck drivers.
+Unfortunately, drug and alcohol abuse while driving does still happen.
+The Law Firm of Flora Templeton Stuart stresses the importance to know more about the regulations for DUIs involving commercial truck drivers.

 The Federal Motor Carrier Safety Administration reported that in 2010, 1.8 percent of the 3,446 truck drivers who were involved in a fatal collision had a BAC of over 0.08 percent.
 At least 3 percent had consumed some amount of alcohol.
 While these percentages may not seem that high, it’s important to remember the amount of devastation that just one incident of drunk driving can cause.

 This problem permeates all aspects of society, including the trucking industry.
-Nobody can operate a vehicle safely when under the influence of various stimu- lants or depressants, whether legal or not.
-Certain prescription medications can negatively affect a truck driver’s ability to concentrate or stay awake.
+Nobody can operate a vehicle safely when under the influence of various stimulants or depressants, whether legal or not.
+Certain prescription medications can negatively affect a truck driver’s ability to prevent driver fatigue and concentrate on the road.

 Drunk drivers fail to adjust to traffic patterns.
 They may forget to turn on their lights or signal their turns, yet they may be filled with confidence.
 Unfortunately, that confidence can cause drunk driving accidents and endanger their own lives and the lives of family members and strangers.

 Drunk driving may extend liability in truck accident cases involving catastrophic injuries or wrongful death.
 In addition to the truck driver, liable parties in an injury case may include bar owners, restaurant owners, liquor stores and others who contributed to the driver being under the influence at the time of the accident.

 Victims of a drug and alcohol-related semi-truck accident can demand the following damages from the at-fault driver: